odud-by/uae-fdi-resilience-analysis/README.md

 ## Policy Implications

 Short-term FDI volatility is driven by global liquidity and oil prices, but durability is shaped by domestic policy.
 Not all drivers are policy-controllable: global monetary conditions, energy prices, and shifts in risk sentiment can temporarily compress inflows.
-Overreacting to cyclical pressures risks policy overreach.
+Overreaction to cyclical pressures risks policy overreach.

-The relevant policy question for 2025–2026 is therefore not how to eliminate volatility, but how to ensure that temporary shocks do not undermine the durability of inflows.
-Three priorities follow.
+The relevant policy question for 2025–2026 is not how to eliminate volatility, but how to prevent temporary shocks from undermining the durability of inflows.

 **1. Momentum Signaling & Investor Retention**